-The College of Engineering has a limited number of competitive M.S. scholarships for those entering Fall 2020.
+The College of Engineering has a limited number of competitive M.S. scholarships for those entering Winter 2021.
 Incoming MS Colleg of Engineering students may apply for 2 term/1 year scholarships, Students must be enrolled full-time in the College of Engineering to receive the funds.

 As this is a merit-based scholarship, applicants must:

 -be admitted to one of the MS programs in the WSU College of Engineering

 -Undergraduate GPA should be in top tier.
 Generally, that means at least one of the following:

 - Cumulative bachelor degree GPA of at least 3.5 out of a 4.0 scale

 - Graduated with at least 80% on a 100% scale

 Admitted students are welcome to apply for our scholarship.
 Deadline: November 18, 2020 12pm (noon) EST

 *Meeting the scholarship standards does not guarantee a scholarship.
 First-round decisions will be made the week of December 1, 2020.

 In 2016, the college enrolled more than 100 international undergraduate students and more than 1,100 international graduate students from 37 countries -- all of whom can seek educational, cultural and social support and assistance from the university's Office of International Students and Scholars as well as language assistance from the English Language Institute, the only intensive English language program in the metropolitan Detroit area.